 Education at Work began its partnership with this company in September of 2014.
 Students in the Northern Kentucky and Greater Cincinnati area are recruited by Education at Work’s Educational Outreach team to work in part-time roles on the client site.

-Students with matching profiles are put through a three stage interviewing process that begins at Education at Work and ends at the financial services company.
 If selected, they are offered a part-time position in areas such as: data entry/analysis, back office administrative support, IT, customer service or project management.

 Elizabeth Woosley, Education at Work’s Manager of Onsite Student Support at the financial services company, said that in some cases, Education at Work students have higher performance metrics than full-time employees working in the same positions.
 Often, this high productivity is what makes them ideal full-time hires when they graduate.
 Even if they move to a new department, they have institutional knowledge and experience that other new hires lack.